Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd number = Restore loadouts for assistants.
 			// 3rd number = Restore loadouts for teammates.
 			"Respawn Loadout Reward"		"0,0,0"

+			// The revive health to reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 3
+			// Character limit for each value: 12
+			// --
+			// Minimum value for each value: 0 (OFF)
+			// Maximum value for each value: 1,000,000 (Highest)
+			// --
+			// 1st number = Health for killers.
+			// 2nd number = Health for assistants.
+			// 3rd number = Health for teammates.
+			"Revive Health Reward"			"100,100,100"

 			// The shove damage multiplier against Chargers, Witches, and Tanks to reward to survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.